-At COLAB Copenhagen Odun Orimolade worked with Mette Garfield in investigating individual and collective memory formation by exploring the womb as a poetic space, a space where we all have been but we seem not to have any memory of it.
-If memories start before birth, how would it affect our orientations, imaginations and the ways we look at ourselves and others?
-In addressing the import behind archiving, policies, laws and narratives about pre-birth ideologies and its impact on our social development, we are confronted with the institutionalised history that we come to accept and believe.
+For our program COLAB Copenhagen, Odun Orimolade worked with Mette Garfield.
+Together, they investigated the formation of individual and collective memory by considering the womb as a poetic space, a space where we all have been but no one has a memory of.
+If memories started before birth, how would they affect our orientations, imaginations and ways to look at ourselves and others?
+In addressing the importance of archiving, policies, laws and narratives about pre-birth ideologies and their impact on social development, we are confronted with the institutionalised history that we have come to accept and believe.
 This history informs and shapes our knowledge of the womb, the ways we relate with it and consequently the ways we understand part of ourselves.
-Odun and Mette made a wide research into fables, tales and myths about the pre-birth in Nigeria and Denmark.
-They are interested in how they relate to each other and the ways they weave themselves within scientific facts about the unborn.
+Odun and Mette undertook a comprehensive research into fables, tales and myths about pre-birth in Nigeria and Denmark, finding out how they relate to each other and how they weave themselves into scientific facts about the unborn.